Oceania University of Medicine: Student demographics

-OUM's students come from 55 different countries, living primarily in Australia, Canada, Aotearoa New Zealand, Samoa, and the United States.
+OUM's students come from 55 different countries, living primarily in Australia, Canada, Aotearoa New Zealand, Samoa and the United States.
 As of the January 2025 intake, the student body is 59 percent female, 41 percent male, and the average age is 38 years, ranging from 22 to 74 years.
-Nurses, nurse practitioners, and physician assistants are the most common professions stated upon enrollment, followed closely by paramedics and pharmacists.
-In addition, 42 percent of OUM's incoming students hold Master's degrees and 8 percent hold Doctorates.
+Nurses, nurse practitioners and physician assistants are the most common professions stated upon enrolment, followed closely by paramedics and pharmacists.
+In addition, 42 percent of OUM's incoming students hold master's degrees and 8 percent hold Doctorates.